-This class is for students with minimal or no previous instruction in Spanish, and who are non-native or non-heritage speakers.
+This class is for students with minimal instruction in Spanish (equivalent fo 1411, one semester), and who are nonnative or non-heritage speakers.
 (Native speakers and heritage speakers should take the CLEP or register for 2312).
-Emphasis on pronunciation, vocabulary, and basic language codes stressing an oral approach with special emphasis on conversation & oral skills.
+Continuing emphasis on pronunciation, vocabulary, and basic language codes stressing an oral approach with special emphasis on conversation and oral skills.
 One-hour lab period required weekly.